Donate

 Gay

-Refers to a man who has a romantic and/or sexual orientation towards men.
-Also a generic term for lesbian and gay sexuality - some women define themselves as gay rather than lesbian.
-Some non-binary people may also identify with this term.
+Gay is also a generic term for lesbian and gay sexuality.
+For example, some women define themselves as gay rather than lesbian.

-Often expressed in terms of masculinity and femininity, gender is largely culturally determined and is assumed from the sex assigned at birth.
+A person’s gender is typically assumed from the sex they were assigned at birth.

 Gender dysphoria